Skip to content

 an.run()

-CPU and memory resources can be specified for cluster jobs using the JobDefinition object.
+CPU, memory, and storage resources can be specified for cluster jobs using the JobDefinition

 from gencove_explorer.analysis import Analysis, AnalysisContext, JobDefinition